The hypergeometric test performs comparably to TF-IDF on standard text analysis tasks: Real-world data case studies

-Table~\ref{tab:two_term_query_results_hgt} summarizes our findings for the six different two-term query experiments.
-Two-term query scores are evaluated as the sum of the scores of their constituent terms.
-Each common bursty term doubles as an experiment name.
-While the agreement between the Fisher's exact test scoring function and tp–idf falls short of what was observed in the one-term query experiment, it remains comfortably in excess of the agreement observed between the Fisher's exact test scoring function and the tp baseline, not to mention the Fisher's exact test scoring function and the random document overlap baseline.
-In the ``strausskahn'' experiment, for instance, we find an average P@10 score of $2.90\pm 3.52$ between tp–idf and the Fisher's exact test scoring function, as compared with $0.29\pm 1.34$ between the Fisher's exact test scoring function and the tp baseline.
-And unlike with the one-term query experiment, the agreement between the Fisher's exact test scoring function and tp–idf is not solely attributable to tp, as the average P@10 score between tp and tp–idf is just $0.62\pm 1.55$.
+As with the one-term query experiment, the hypergeometric test scoring function remains comfortably in excess of the agreement observed between the hypergeometric test scoring function and the TF baseline, not to mention the hypergeometric test scoring function and the random document overlap baseline.
+In the ``strausskahn'' experiment, for instance, we find an average P@10 score of $8.17\pm 1.94$ between TF–IDF and the hypergeometric test scoring function, as compared with $1.95\pm 2.50$ between the hypergeometric test scoring function and the TF baseline.
+Unlike with the one-term query experiment, the agreement between the hypergeometric test scoring function and TF–IDF is not solely attributable to TF, as the average P@10 score between TF and TF–IDF is a mere $1.78\pm 2.38$.
 Results from the five other two-term query experiments can be similarly interpreted.
-Empirical evidence in support of the claim that tp–idf agrees with the Fisher's exact test scoring function beyond what the tp baseline can explain is thus supplied.
+Empirical evidence in support of the claim that TF–IDF agrees with the hypergeometric test scoring function beyond what the TF baseline can explain is thus supplied.